bitmark-inc/go-utils/README.md

 Common interface code for setting Cadence client and Cadence workers

+## Subdirectory: s3client

+Simple client for uploading Athena compatible JSON records to S3 in with a path formated as: `bucket/folder/YYYY/MM/DD/HH/PREFIX-TIMESTAMP-UUID`

 ## Subdirectory: types

 sqlTypes package - types to interface to SQL types